Major General Charles J. Dunlap, Jr. USAF (Ret.)

 Executive Director, Center on Law, Ethics and National Security

-Dunlap retired from the Air Force in June 2010, having attained the rank of major general during a 34-year career in the Judge Advocate General Corps.
+Dunlap retired from the Air Force in June 2010, having attained the rank of major general during a 34-year career in the Judge Advocate General’s Corps.
 In his capacity as Deputy Judge Advocate General spanning from May 2006 to March 2010, he assisted the Judge Advocate General in the professional supervision of more than 2,200 judge advocates, 350 civilian lawyers, 1,400 enlisted paralegals, and 500 civilians around the world.
-In addition to overseeing an array of military justice, operational, international, and civil law functions, he provided legal advice to commanders and civilian leaders at all levels.

-In the course of his career, Dunlap has been involved in various high-profile interagency and policy matters, including his testimony before the U.S. House of Representatives concerning the Military Commissions Act of 2006.
+Over the course of his career, he provided legal advice to commanders and civilian leaders at all levels.
+Dunlap was also involved in various high-profile interagency and policy matters, including his testimony before the U.S. House of Representatives concerning the Military Commissions Act of 2006.

-Dunlap previously served as the senior lawyer (staff judge advocate) at Air Combat Command Headquarters at Langley Air Force Base in Virginia, at Air Education and Training Command Headquarters at Randolph Air Force Base in Texas, and at U.S. Strategic Command, Omaha, Nebraska, among other leadership posts.
-Additionally, he served on the faculty of the Air Force Judge Advocate General School where he taught various civil and criminal law topics.
-An experienced trial lawyer, he also spent two years as a military trial judge for a 22-state circuit.
+Additionally, he served on the faculty of the Air Force Judge Advocate General’s School where he taught various civil and criminal law topics.
+An experienced trial lawyer, he spent two years as a military trial judge for a 22-state circuit.
 He served tours in the United Kingdom and Korea, and deployed for operations in the Middle East and Africa.
 He also led military-to-military delegations to Colombia, Uruguay, South Africa, and the Czech Republic.

 Dunlap is also the author of the prize-winning essay, “The Origins of the Military Coup of 2012”, originally published in 1992, which was selected for the 40th Anniversary Edition of Parameters (Winter 2010-2011).